 Reader JS writes . . .

-I know, striker-fired is the future (like gender-less bathrooms and free college), and hammer-fired guns like my personal favorite, the Beretta 92, are relics of an ancient past.
-It is just a matter of time until all of those antiquated guns with those pesky external hammers take their place alongside pagers and Palm Pilots in the dustbin of history, right?
+I know, striker-fired pistols are the future (like genderless bathrooms and electric cars), and hammer-fired guns like my personal favorite, the Beretta 92, are relics of an ancient past.
+Allegedly.
+It’s just a matter of time until all of those antiquated guns with those pesky external hammers take their place alongside pagers and Palm Pilots in the dustbin of history, right?

 I sure hope not, let me explain why.

 I fully recognize the benefits of the modern striker-fired pistol; namely, consistency of trigger pull and simplicity of operation.
 Additionally, this is in no way meant to try to persuade people not to use striker-fired pistols.

 This is simply my attempt to explain why I continue to cling bitterly to the more classic hammer-fired designs, and to make clear that there are practical reasons why I do so beyond my natural abhorrence of change.

 1) I believe that DA/SA pistols with external hammers are inherently safer.
 I know that guns don’t shoot by themselves—if they did I would be under constant attack in my own home.